Volodymyr Yatsenko

-Graduated from the Kiev National Economic University as an economist and the Kiev National University of Theatre, Film and Television with a degree in producer (diploma with honors); subsequently declared that the second of these universities should have been burned.
+Graduated from the Kyiv National Economic University as an economist and the Kyiv National University of Theatre, Film and Television with a degree in producer (diploma with honors); subsequently declared that the second of these universities should have been burned.

+Career

 In 2000-2005 worked in Moscow, shooting mainly advertising products; in 2004 he was the director of the film "The Night Seller" (director Valery Rozhnov, producer Sergey Selyanov) - according to the memoirs of Yatsenko himself,One day, Selyanov sent me a script that I really liked - "The Night Seller", gave me $ 300 thousand and said: "Go shoot."
 I had stars there - Viktor Sukhorukov, Ingeborga Dapkunaite.
 I grabbed my head - what to do with this money, how to organize everything?
 We made the film, thankfully.
 Selyanov arrived only on the first day and then after completion.Returning to Kyiv, he founded the Limelite production center, which was engaged in advertising filming.
-Produced and co-produced several short films, including Parents' Day (English: Family hourFamily hour; 2018) directed by Maria Ponomareva.
+Produced and co-produced several short films, including Parents' Day (English: Family hour; 2018) directed by Mariia Ponomarova.